-Please note: Internet and phone orders may take up to 7-10 business days to receive your license in the mail, however, in some cases you can hunt with an authorization number before receiving your license (see page 20).
+Please note: Internet and phone orders may take up to 7-10 business days to receive your license in the mail, however, in some cases you can hunt with an authorization number before receiving your license (see page 18).

 License requirements and fees are set by the Washington State Legislature.
-Licenses are based on an April 1 - March 31 license year.
+Licenses are based on an April 1-March 31 license year.
 All license documents are subject to a dealer fee.
 There are no senior citizen discounts on hunting licenses, tags, or permits.
-Youth is considered under 16 years of age.
-Disabled veteran prices are for Washington residents.